Colors of the Caucasus

 Please check our FAQ page.

-1. A deposit of $1,000 per person must be submitted using the button below BY JANUARY 30, 2021 (for the 2021 tour) or BY JANUARY 30, 2022 (for the 2022 tour).
+1. A deposit of $1,000 per person must be submitted using the button below BY DECEMBER 31, 2022.
+If paying by PayPal, please also add 3% PayPal charge.
 If you don’t have a PayPal® account, please click on the ‘Pay with Debit or Credit Card’ button on the following screen.
 (Note that both the screen and your credit card statement will display AZ Cookbook as the charging party.)
 The deposit can also be paid by check (details on the registration form).
 The sooner you save your spot, the more chances you have to join the tour, as space is limited!

 2. Print the tour registration form we send you, then sign it and and mail (or email) it to us.